Getting Started

 What is VuReact

-It does more than just syntax-level conversion—it deeply understands the semantics of Vue code and generates high-quality React code that adheres to React best practices.
+It not only performs syntax-level conversions but also deeply understands the semantics of Vue code, generating high-quality React code that adheres to React best practices.

 Furthermore, VuReact is not an isolated code rewriting tool.
-It consists of two synergistic components: compile-time transformation and runtime adaptation:
+It consists of two synergistic components: compile-time conversion and runtime adaptation:

-- Compile-time: Converts Vue code that complies with conventions into clean, maintainable React code, and automatically injects necessary runtime dependencies;
+- Compile-time: Converts Vue code that complies with conventions into clear, maintainable React code, and automatically injects necessary runtime dependencies;

-- Runtime: Provides critical semantic adaptation and behavior compatibility layers to ensure converted components run stably in React environments.
+- Runtime: Provides critical semantic adaptation and behavior compatibility layers to ensure converted components run stably in the React environment.

-These two components work closely together to balance conversion quality, runtime stability, and project implementation efficiency.
+These two parts work closely together to balance conversion quality, runtime stability, and project implementation efficiency.

 Problems Solved